ctsit/redcap_oncore_client/README.md

 - `registerExistingSubjectToProtocol`

 ## Logs page
 You may track your API calls by accessing the logs page.
-Go to your project page and click on **OnCore Logs** at the right menu.
+Go to your project page and click on **OnCore Logs** at the left menu.

 ![Logs page list](img/logs_page.png)
 ![Request](img/request_details.png)